juristr/juristr.github.com/_drafts/git-flow-manually.md

 Source: [http://www.slideshare.net/lemiorhan/git-branching-model](http://www.slideshare.net/lemiorhan/git-branching-model)

 ## Usage

+In my opinion tools are great as they (mostly) give you some productivity boost.
+Nevetheless you should always understand what they do behind the scenes.
+This section lists the commands you'll need to manually implement the production-oriented "git flow" pattern shown above.

 First of all you have to initialize an empty repository and eventually connect it immediately to your remote one.
+Obviously, feel free to skip this step if you already have one.

 ```
 $ git init
 $ git remote add origin git@.....
 ```
 Furthermore I'd suggest to also add a `.gitignore` file.
 You may start from an existing one based on your project type: [Github .gitignore repository](https://github.com/github/gitignore/).

 "push" everything up to your remote repo.